Gold drops, heads for sixth straight quarterly loss

 Interest in gold was muted in the major bullion-buying centers in Asia overnight, dealers said, though data showed China's net gold imports from Hong Kong rose month/month in November as prices fell to multi-year lows.

-Silver XAG= posted the biggest declines of the main precious metals, down 3.3 percent at $13.87 an ounce.
-Platinum XPT= was down 0.9 percent at $873.25 an ounce, while palladium XPD= was down 1.5 percent at $550 an ounce.
+Silver posted the biggest declines of the main precious metals, down 3.3 percent at $13.87 an ounce.
+Platinum was down 0.9 percent at $873.25 an ounce, while palladium was down 1.5 percent at $550 an ounce.

 (Additional reporting by A. Ananthalakshmi in Singapore; editing by Jason Neely and Diane Craft)